-You can report a serious safety defect with your vehicle or one of its related parts to the Vehicle and Operator Services Agency (VOSA).
+You can report a serious safety defect with your vehicle or one of its related parts to the Driver and Vehicle Standards Agency (DVSA).

 Before reporting a safety defect